JaredTRand/CSC-320-Assembly-Project/README.txt

 	2: Non-Recursive Merge Sort
 	3: Recursive Merge Sort

-The folder holding each part of the project will contain a more in depth description of its section
+Read the Jupyter file for a more in depth description/explanation of each portion